 The steps that the cycle follow are:

-- Plan: Design a consumer research methodology which will inform business process components.
+- Plan: Design a consumer research methodology that will inform business process components.

 - Do: Implement the plan to measure its performance.